dosbox-staging/dosbox-staging/website/docs/about/index.md

 DOSBox Staging is licensed under a [GNU GPL version 2 or later](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

+## Data privacy policy

+DOSBox Staging never collects any personal information about you or your computer, and it never connects to the Internet or any network without you asking it to do so in the first place (e.g., by running BBS software or playing multiplayer DOS games over Ethernet).

 ## Disclaimer

 !!! warning "Free for personal use, but no warranties!"